 At a given level of significance E =0.05 and at n-k and k-1 degrees of freedom, the value of F is tabulated from the table.
 On comparing the values, if the calculated value is greater than the tabulated value, reject the null hypothesis.
 That means the test is significant or there is a significant difference between the sample means.

 - Applicability of ANOVA

 Analysis of variance has wide applicability from experiments.
 It is used for two different purposes:

-- It is used to estimate and test hypothesis about population means.
+- It is used to estimate and test hypotheses about population means.

-- It is used to estimate and test hypothesis about population variances.
+- It is used to estimate and test hypotheses about population variances.

 - ΣX2 is called the crude sum of squares

 - (ΣX)2 / N is the CM (correction for the mean), or CF (correction factor)

 - ΣX2 – (ΣX)2 / N is termed SS (total sum of squares, or corrected SS).